d99kris/nmail/README.md

 Optional Run-time Dependencies
 ------------------------------
-External programs will be utilized by default if installed on the system, in particular for handling HTML-formatted emails.
+Certain external programs will be utilized by default if installed on the system, primarily to improve handling of HTML-formatted emails.
 For best user experience the following packages are recommended to be installed.

 macOS

-    brew install pandoc w3m poppler lesspipe
+    brew install pandoc poppler lesspipe

 Debian-based (Ubuntu, Raspbian, etc)

-    sudo apt install pandoc w3m poppler-utils less
+    sudo apt install pandoc poppler-utils less

 Getting Started
 ===============